CMC COVID-19 Protocols

-CMC will provide unvaccinated employees with N95 masks for when working indoors or in a vehicle with others, upon request.
+CMC will continue to provide employees with masks for when working indoors or in a vehicle with others.

-Employees may provide their own face mask provided the mask meets the Cal/OSHA definition of a mask or face covering which is a tightly-woven fabric or nonwoven material with no visible holes or openings that covers the nose and mouth.
+Employees who choose to wear a facemask may provide their own face mask provided the mask meets the Cal/OSHA definition of a mask or face covering which is a tightly-woven fabric or nonwoven material with no visible holes or openings that covers the nose and mouth.

-Employees who have questions on face-covering or working accommodations should contact Chief Human Resources Officer Bonnie Bilger and students who indicate that they may be exempt from masking requirements should be directed to Dean Jennifer O’Donnell.
+Employees who have questions on face-covering or working accommodations should contact Chief Human Resources Officer Bonnie Bilger and students should be directed to Dean Jennifer O’Donnell.

 We all need to continue to be vigilant in doing our best to protect each other from COVID-19.
 We do need to make sure that we stay home when we do not feel well.
 It goes without saying that the use of hand sanitizer and proper handwashing must continue to be done.

 We should also consider the possibility that we may need to shift again to fully remote if an outbreak or conditions warrant.
-We will also need to continue to plan that there will be students and employees who may need to self-isolate..
-Someone who has been fully vaccinated and shows no symptoms of COVID-19 does not need to quarantine, but should be tested 3-5 days following a known exposure to someone with suspected or confirmed COVID-19 and wear a mask in public indoor settings for 14 days or until they receive a negative test result.
-Unvaccinated students and employee need to continue to follow CDC guidelines on isolation and quarantine after and exposure or positive test. https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html
+We will also need to continue to plan that there will be students and employees who may need to self-isolate.

 Employees and Students